Tuesday, February 24, 2026

 2. Take a soft cloth (not your fingers!)

-3. GENTLELY press the dead pixel for 5-10 seconds
+3. GENTLELY press the problematic pixel for 5–10 seconds

 5. Leave the cloth